cucumber-attic/website/apps/dynamic/views/_posts/enspiral_workshop.md

 ## The Dark Economy

 This term was used to refer to the work that goes on "behind the scenes" in self-organised groups.
-This work is done by people who have enough context to know that something needs to be done, and get on with doing it, but it's often under-appreciated by the rest of the group, perhaps even un-seen.
+This work is done by people who have enough context to know that something needs to be done, and get on with doing it, but it's often under-appreciated by the rest of the group, perhaps even unseen.

 Enspiral's reaction to this was to use their co-budgeting system to help the whole group decide how resources should be spent, so that more of this important work could be seen and properly valued.